MagnusMouritzen/MagnusMouritzen/README.md

 Its most noteworthy feature is the usage of a Large Language Model to dynamically generate dialogue between characters.
 This is done by communicating with an API written in Python (Flask), which is hosted on my website.
 Each character is represented by a fine-tuned ChatGPT model to give the characters unique mannerisms and ways of expression.
 The API is further utilised in editor-tools for content creation.
 Notably it can be used to prompt the LLM to write specfici parts of a quest given the context of the quest so far.

-The game furthermore features a complex personality system based on the HEXACO model, tweaked to suit gameplay needs and the fantasy theme.
+The game additionally features a complex personality system based on the HEXACO model, tweaked to suit gameplay needs and the fantasy theme.

 I wrote all the code except for the API and direct interactions with it.
 I also did nearly all the Unity-relevant work.
 Others wrote the quests, developed the characters and their models, wrote the API and connections, generated the images (with AI), and balanced the game.